This article contains affiliate links. To find out more about affiliate links click here.

-There has been some concern about the old rubbish dump at Lyme, we associate rubbish dumps as being filthy, dirty, smelly and unsanitary places, but Victorian rubbish was quite a bit different from ours.
-Modern-day trash is mostly plastic bags and packaging, nappies and food waste, we have a good recycling process in place so most of the household waste that goes to landfill is the stuff that can’t be reused or recycled.
+There has been some concern about the old rubbish dump at Lyme.
+We associate rubbish dumps as filthy, dirty, smelly, and unsanitary places, but Victorian rubbish was quite different from ours.
+Modern-day trash is mostly plastic bags and packaging, nappies and food waste; we have a good recycling process in place, so most of the household waste that goes to landfill is the stuff that can’t be reused or recycled.

-The rotting food is long gone at Lyme, so there is absolutely no smell at all at this dump you wouldn’t even know there was a dump there if you weren’t told about it.
-People back in the day tended to reuse a lot of things like reusable nappies rather than disposable.
+The rotting food is long gone at Lyme, so there is absolutely no smell at all at this dump; you wouldn’t even know there was a dump there if you weren’t told about it.
+People back in the day tended to reuse a lot of things like reusable nappies rather than disposable ones.

-What I would say though is if you are having a poke around in the dump as a precaution you should wear gloves, that’s not because I think it’s dangerous but because they didn’t have a lot of the safety regulations back then.
+If you are having a poke around in the dump as a precaution, you should wear gloves; that’s not because I think it’s dangerous but because they didn’t have a lot of the safety regulations back then.
 Some of those bottles may still contain products that have no labels.
-The Victorian era was well known for its poisons, I haven’t found anything there with its contents still intact but that’s not to say it will never happen.
+The Victorian era was well known for its poisons, I haven’t found anything there with its contents still intact, but that’s not to say it will never happen.

 Fossil hunting has been a pastime at this particular beach as far back as the 1800s; Mary Anning made a good living from collecting and selling fossils at Lyme, she and her brother discovered the first ichthyosaur that was found there.

-Mary became famous for her work documenting her finds and in the process making huge scientific breakthroughs at a time when it was frowned upon for women to carry out such work.
+Mary became famous for her work documenting her finds and, in the process, making substantial scientific breakthroughs at a time when it was frowned upon for women to carry out such work.
 She even went on to open her own shop selling the fossils she found.

 It is said that the tongue twister “She sells seashells on the seashore” was about Mary herself.